SunTT-DOC/PremPS/README.md

 <font size=4>

-3.Download python 2.7 and the following python packages.
+3. Download python 2.7 and the following python packages.

 </font>